 Cardtoon is a very low-risk, high reward card trick.
 There really isn’t a whole lot to lose with this one- it only prices at about £10 most places.
 This is a great trick to use as a closer, as it has such a kicker ending!

-Did you agree with this review?
+Did you agree with this review or THIS review on the best playing cards for magic tricks?
 Do you have any other questions I haven’t answered?
 Feel free to leave them below!